-It's best to not ignore a claim against you.
-If you ignore the claim, the court will assume you agree with what the plaintiff is asking for.
-You may be ordered to pay money or give property to the plaintiff without having a chance to tell your side of the story.
+It's not a good idea to ignore a claim.
+If you ignore it, the court will assume you agree with what the plaintiff is asking for.
+The court can order you to pay money or give property to the plaintiff without hearing your side of the story.

 Replying to the claim

-If you want to reply to the claim, you must file and serve a Defence within 20 days of receiving the claim.
+If you want to reply to the claim, you must file and a Form 9A: Defence within 20 days of receiving the claim.
 In your Defence, you can tell your side of the story.
 You can agree with all, some, or none of the claims the plaintiff made against you.

 Making a counterclaim

-In addition to filing a Defence, you may want to make a new claim of your own.
-This is called a counterclaim or a defendant's claim.
+In addition to filing a Defence, you might want to make a new claim of your own.
+This is called a Form 10A: Defendant’s Claim.

-You can make a counterclaim if you think:
+You can make a Defendant's Claim if you think:

 - the plaintiff should have to pay you for something they did